balazsadam/chef-git-dwk/README.md

 Second step:
 ============

-Create a vault, and upload to ssh private key.
+Create a vault, and upload ssh private key.
 You can see an example in cookbook.

 Third step:
 ===========

-Include my recipe and add this to your recipe:
+Include my recipe and add this snippet to your recipe:

 ```
 gitdeploy <repository> do